erikdubois/Themes-Icons-Pack/README.md

 Now you can use the command git clone in the terminal and run scripts.

+As a rule of thumb I will install themes from github and other preferably in the home folder.

 	Beware themes will be copied to ~/.themes